 The constructive receipt and economic benefit doctrines help determine whether a taxpayer has taxable income in a given year and under certain circumstances.
 We address these concepts in this paper because they can indicate whether a taxpayer has “income” or access to income from a given source, thereby triggering an ownership claim.

-As noted by Robert Wood, a distinguished tax attorney and the foremost authority on QSFs:
+As noted by Robert Wood, a distinguished tax attorney and the foremost authority on Qualified Settlement Funds:

 “The benefits of a QSF are enormous and provide a firewall to the fundamental tax concepts of constructive receipt and economic benefit.
 QSFs promote dispute resolution and are specifically authorized by section 468B and the regulations.
 The constructive receipt and economic benefit rules are non-IRC tax doctrines borne in the case law.
 Constructive receipt broadly stands for the proposition that a taxpayer with a legal right to receive money who simply chooses not to receive it is still taxed because he could have received it.
 The economic benefit doctrine is similar.
 It stands for the concept that when money is irrevocably set aside for someone and will inure to his benefit, he should be taxed on it, even if he cannot receive it immediately.
 If waiting is the only impediment, the IRS can tax it.
 QSFs bypass both these rules, but they do so for valuable policy reasons: dispute resolution.”10